 There are times within the life of any teller of tales (not including the Private Eye Monologue that Film Noir is so fond of) in which they are faced with a situation not most dire but not far removed: the writing, while not lacking in such delightful virtues as a sturdy coherent plot or rich characterization, is supremely dry and uninteresting to read.

 In response, the writer chooses to indulge in the writing technique known to gentlefolk as Purple Prose, wherein the writing becomes much more florid, eschewing quotidian sentences for elaborate concatenation of phrases and clauses.
-On occasion, such racks of ornament can be despicable, with the scintillating adjectives bewildering the reader and obscuring the subject.note Even looking words up in a dictionary doesn't always help: perpetrators of purple prose are notorious for Malapropism, especially when they trust their thesauri.
-In the worst case scenario, such prose will reduce readers to skim reading for fear of trudging through pages and pages of mundane description slowly and painfully, just as violet-tinted patches on a garment incompatibly hued are agonizing for a human being's photon detectors.
+On occasion, such racks of ornament can be despicable, with the scintillating adjectives bewildering the reader and obfuscating the subject.note In the worst case scenario, such prose will reduce readers to skim-reading for fear of trudging through pages and pages of mundane description slowly and painfully, just as violet-tinted patches on a garment incompatibly hued are agonizing for a human being's photon detectors.

 The writing style is named after a quote by Roman poet Horace (65-8 BC, making this Older Than Feudalism), who compared writing such prose to sewing purple patches to clothing.
-This practice was a common means to show pretentiousness in wealth, since purple dye— sourced from a very specific type of snail— was an expensive rarity.
+This practice was a common form of displaying pretentiousness in wealth, since purple dye— sourced from a very specific type of snail— was an expensive rarity in those days.
 "Purple Patches" is used when the writer only occasionally breaks into purple, like scintillating arrays of diamonds appearing incongruously in mire, which can make much of the text more readable but less consistent, so the reader is jolted from one style to the other.
 (Consistent purple prose at least lets the reader get into the swing of things.)

 Compare contrastingly with the phenomenon given the appellation of Beige Prose.
-Seek furthermore the silicon entries known as: Walls of Text, Sesquipedalian Loquaciousness, and Meaningless Meaningful Words.
-Mills and Boon Prose is a Sub Trope; furthermore, that affliction known as Said Bookism is a customary peculiarity of this mode of communication.
+Seek furthermore the silicon entries known as: Walls of Text, Sesquipedalian Loquaciousness, "Burly Detective" Syndrome, and Meaningless Meaningful Words.
+Mills and Boon Prose is a Sub-Trope; furthermore, that affliction known as Said Bookism is a customary peculiarity of this mode of communication.
 The most rococo of Narrative Filigree may a'times shade into this.
-Some communications open on the traditional Dark And Stormy Night.
-When narrators characterise their visual appearance via a Description In The Mirror, the resultant prose oftentimes can be purple.
+Some communications open on the traditional Dark and Stormy Night.
+When narrators characterise their visual appearance via a Description in the Mirror, the resultant prose oftentimes can be purple.
 See also Name That Unfolds Like Lotus Blossom, for when this is applied to names.

-The Trigan Empire - The writing style was very purple.
+- The writing style in The Trigan Empire was very purple.
 Probably not since Robert E. Howard wrote that Conan the Barbarian was destined to "Tread the Jewelled thrones of the world beneath his sandalled feet" has there been more overblown verbiage in a piece of popular entertainment.
-Certainly, not many characters in modern comics "slake their ravening thirst" at waterholes or "feel the icy fingers of terror course down their spines"; but maybe the world of comics, and the English language, are the poorer for it.
+Certainly, not many characters in modern comics "slake their ravening thirst" at waterholes or "feel the icy fingers of terror course down their spines"; but maybe the world of comics and the English language are the poorer for it.

-Avengers Legends: The Korvac Saga - A foreword contributed by Ralph Macchio for the 1991 collected edition was a fairly pale shade of purple, in which writer Jim Shooter's time writing the Legion Of Super-Heroes book prior to this story is referred to as "distinguished scrivening", and every big storyline which had occurred in superhero team comics had been "mere prelude" to this one.
+- The Avengers: The Korvac Saga - A foreword contributed by Ralph Macchio for the 1991 collected edition was a fairly pale shade of purple, in which writer Jim Shooter's time writing the Legion of Super-Heroes book prior to this story is referred to as "distinguished scrivening", and every big storyline which had occurred in superhero team comics had been "mere prelude" to this one.
 It's actually quite effective, considering all the purple prose which is actually in this story.